-Either with the software using stretch value to change the required machine cycle of MOVX instruction, the W77E468 provides another hardware signal $\overline{\text{WAIT}}$ to implement the wider duration of external data access timing.
-This wait state control signal is the alternate function of P6.0.
+Either with the software using stretch value to change the required machine cycle of MOVX instruction, the W77IC32 provides another hardware signal $\overline{\text{WAIT}}$ to implement the wider duration of external data access timing.
+This wait state control signal is the alternate function of P4.0 such that it can only be invoked to 44-pin PLCC/QFP package type.
 The wait state control signal can be enabled by setting WS (ROMMAP.7) bit.
 When enabled, the setting of stretch value decides the minimum length of MOVX instruction cycle and the device will sample the $\overline{\text{WAIT}}$ pin at each C3 state before the rising edge of read/write strobe signal during MOVX instruction.
 Once this signal being recongnized, one more machine cycle (wait state cycle) will be inserted into next cycle.
 The inserted wait state cycles are unlimited, so the MOVX instruction cycle will end in which the wait state control signal is deactivated.
 Using wait state control signal allows a dynamically access timing to a selected external peripheral.
 The WS bit is accessed by the Timed Access Protection procedure.